Table of Contents[Hide][Show]

 It’s no surprise that a state as large as California has nine national parks, and many state parks as well as national forests.
 You can even do an epic national parks road trip that would encompass Yosemite, Sequoia National Park, Death Valley National Park, the Mojave Desert and Joshua Tree National Park (in southern California).

 Southern California State Parks and National Forests

 Topanga State Park offers several hiking trails.
 Enjoy views from the Temescal Canyon trail.
-It’s a 3 mile loop that occasionally includes a waterfall and is accessible to all levels.
-Every Sunday, from January 1 through June 30, the Topanga Canyon Docents offer a free guided hike at Trippet Ranch.
+It’s a three-mile loop that occasionally includes a waterfall and is accessible to all levels.
+Every Sunday, from Jan.
+1 through June 30, the Topanga Canyon Docents offer a free guided hike at Trippet Ranch.
 However, be sure to call or check the website before you go.

 Central California National Parks

 Yosemite National park is perhaps the best known.
 And no wonder.
-Majestic granite domes, numerous waterfalls, and meadows attract families, hikers and rock climbers.
+Majestic granite domes, numerous waterfalls, meadows and the Merced River attract families, hikers and rock climbers.
 One of my family’s favorite hikes is Vernal Falls.
-And my son insists that one day he’ll climb Half Dome.
+And my son recently climbed Half Dome, a rock formation that’s popular with experienced hikers.
 Visitors should know the importance of staying on trails.
 Accidents happen when hikers stray off trails to catch that perfect Instagram shot.
 This national treasure is less than 5 hours from Los Angeles by car.

 TravelingMom Tip: Bass Lake is a gateway to Yosemite National Park.
 Situated in the Sierra National Forest, Bass Lake is about 14 miles from the park’s south entrance.
 A destination in itself, Bass Lake has cabins and campgrounds for enjoying water activities.